-Intel delivered impressive performance with the Ice Lake chips and their Iris Plus integrated GPUs.
-But the Tiger Lake chips will come with Intel’s new Xe graphics, which promise a notable upgrade in graphical grunt.
-Here's everything we know about Intel Tiger Lake for laptops, including the CPU's release date, specs and more.
+Intel delivered impressive performance with the Ice Lake chips that sported Iris Plus integrated GPUs.
+But with Intel’s new Xe graphics, Tiger Lake chips can deliver a notable upgrade in graphical grunt.
+With that in mind, here's everything we know about Intel Tiger Lake for laptops.

 Intel Tiger Lake release date